UI Development Methodologies

 A webpack bundling example of the charting library together with an advanced webpack template is located in the src directory of the library.
 A webpack.config.js file is in the chartiq folder along with a package.json file.
 For more on webpack, see the Module Bundlers tutorial.

-The Angular and React projects are full-featured sample applications that are the equivalent of our sample-template-advanced.html template.
-Clone or fork a project to get started building your own charting UI:
+The Angular, React, and Vue projects are collections of sample applications that range from a basic chart with no UI to our Active Trader workstation.
+Clone or fork a project to get started building your own charting application:

 See the Integrating the Library with Frameworks tutorial for more information.